 - Tare – Information about the pallets.
 This level may be skipped if there are no identifiable pallets.

 - Pack – Information about the shipping package (cartons, racks, bags, etc.,) such as carton serial number.
 If there are no identifiable packs, this level may be skipped.

 - Item – Information about the shipped goods, such as SKU identification, quantity shipped, etc.

-Below we give you a simple example of Business processes which cause the Ship Notice/Manifest.
+Below we give you a simple example of Business processes that cause the Ship Notice/Manifest.

-These two examples of Advanced Shipping Notice (ASN) 856 below show xml file and the same file with was convert to EDI.
+These two examples of Advanced Shipping Notice (ASN) 856 below show the XML file and the same file that was converted to EDI.

-- One more additional advantage of using the 856 document is that customers receive information about shipments in advance so they can better manage their inventory coverage.
+5. One more additional advantage of using the EDI 856 document is that customers receive information about shipments in advance so they can better manage their inventory coverage.

-Implementation of the ASN document considerable decreases receiving costs and give the possibility of warehouse automation.
+Implementation of the ASN document considerably decreases receiving costs and gives the possibility of warehouse automation.